 The only way to get a federal student loan is to file the FAFSA and select an option from your financial aid award letter.
 Borrowers must submit the FAFSA by a certain deadline for each year that they need help paying for college.
 But, you can apply for a private student loan at any time throughout the year.

 With a private loan, you are borrowing from a private lender.
 With a federal loan, you are borrowing money from the government.
 However, once the government disburses the funds they will assign the loan to a loan servicer to manage the account.
 The loan servicer is who you would contact if you wanted to change your repayment plan, apply for forbearance or deferment or update your contact information.

 You can refinance a private student loan to another private student loan with a lower interest rate or a better repayment term.
 You can’t, however, refinance a federal student loan into another federal student loan, although you can refinance your federal student loan into a private one.
 That means once you refinance a federal student loan, you give up government protections like student loan forgiveness options.
 To keep your federal benefits, you might consider consolidating your loans into a direct consolidation loan.

 Our Loan Comparison Calculator lets you compare two or more different loans, identifying which loan offers a lower monthly payment and which one offers a lower total cost.

-Our Loan Calculator can help determine the monthly loan payment and total payments on your student loans, auto loans and mortgages, based on the loan amount, interest rate, loan fees and repayment term.
+Our loan calculator can help you estimate your monthly payment based on the loan amount, interest rate, loan fees and loan repayment term you input.